 Professor Hen’s research focuses on studies of QCD effects in the nuclear medium, and the interplay between partonic and nucleonic degrees of freedom in nuclei.
 Specifically, Hen utilizes high-energy scattering of electron, neutrino, photon, proton and ion off atomic nuclei to study Short-Range Correlations (SRCs): Temporal fluctuations of high-density, high-momentum, nucleon clusters in nuclei.
 Due to their overlapping quark distributions and strong interaction, SRC pairs serve as a bridge between low-energy nuclear structure, high-density nuclear matter, and high-energy quark distributions (the EMC effect); with important consequences for strong-interaction physics, hadronic structure and astrophysics

 Hen and collaborators conducted experiments at the US based Thomas-Jefferson and Fermi National Accelerator Laboratories, as well as other accelerators around the world, where they study the structure and characteristics of SRC pairs and examined their effect on various topics in nuclear, particle, atomic and astrophysics.

 Or Hen grew up in Moshav Even-Sapir, in the countryside of Jerusalem, Israel.
 He received his undergraduate degree in physics and computer engineering from the Hebrew University and earned his PhD in experimental physics at Tel-Aviv University.
 Hen was an MIT Pappalardo Fellow in Physics from 2015 to 2017, before joining the MIT physics faculty in July 2017.
 Hen was named the Class of 1956 Career Development Assistant Professor of Physics in 2021, and promoted to Tenured Associate Professor in 2023.

 Awards & Honors

 - 2020 // Sloan Research Fellowship

-- 2019 // Early Career Research Program Award from the U.S. Department of Energy’s Office of Science
+- 2019 // Early Career Research Program Award, U.S. Department of Energy’s Office of Science

 - 2018 // Professor Amar G. Bose Fellowship (MIT) "Project: Beyond Standard Practices<&emdash;>An innovative method for identifying new particles"